flutter/website/src/content/app-architecture/cookbook/sql.md

 }
 ```

-Finally, the `TodoListScreen` also listens to the result in the `add` Command.
+Finally, the `TodoListScreen` also listens to the result in the `add` command.
 When the action completes, the `TextEditingController` is cleared.

 <?code-excerpt "lib/ui/todo_list/widgets/todo_list_screen.dart (Add)"?>